 We look forward to working with you in the solar electric application process, whether you envision a very small system to handle a couple appliances, or a more robust system to power your energy needs.
 By contacting us, we can work with you to ensure that your home is safe.
-For more information about how to properly interconnect a solar system call the Residential Solar Team at (602) 236-4448.
+For more information about how to properly interconnect a solar system call SRP at (602) 236-4448.

 Billing and metering

 SRP will install a second meter to monitor the energy production from your solar electric system.
 This information will be available via a report that is included with your monthly bill and on SRP's MyAccount.

-Yes, you will still get an electric bill from SRP if your home is attached to SRP's electric grid.
-You will still be responsible for paying a monthly service charge that covers the costs for billing and collections, meters, competitive customer service, and distribution facilities.
+Yes, you will still get an electric bill from SRP if your home is connected to the electric grid.
+You will still be responsible for paying a monthly service charge that covers the costs for energy supplied by SRP, billing and collections, meters, competitive customer service and distribution facilities.

-Under the E-27 Customer Generation Price Plan for Residential Service, if the energy produced by the system is greater than the energy you used during the bill-cycle, then the excess energy produced is credited to that month's bill, based on the retail price in the E-27 price plan associated with the time period in which it was generated.
+Under the Customer Generation and Average Demand price plans, if the energy produced by your solar system is greater than the energy you used during the bill-cycle, then the excess energy produced is credited to that month's bill, based on the retail price in the price plan associated with the time period in which the energy was generated.